EU1KY/eu1ky_aa_v3/README.md

 * create your own branch in the forked repo
 * implement and test your changes thoroughly
 * commit your changes to your branch
-* pull and merge in latest changes from EU1KY branch (which is actually the development branch)
+* pull and merge in latest changes from **EU1KY** branch (which is actually the main development branch with all the features being tested)
 * push your branch to your bitbucket fork
 * in the bitbucket account, create pull request to the **EU1KY** branch of the parent repo (this one).
-I will review and test it and, if everything is OK, will include your code to the **default** branch which is considered an official pre-release now
+I will review and test it and, if everything is OK, will include your code to the **default** branch which is considered an official pre-release now and all the binaries are built from it

 *Please don't use TAB characters in the code, always use 4 spaces instead.
 Turn on showing whitespaces in your editor and check your changes before commiting.*